-Chrome and Opera are now the most forward-looking browsers on the market, while Internet Explorer has come a long way and caught up with the open source favorite, Firefox.
+Chrome and Opera are now the most forward-looking browsers on the market, while Internet Explorer has come a long way and caught up with the open source favorite, Firefox

 For years, Firefox, Mozilla's customizable browser, was the browser of choice for the tech savvy.
 Add-ons weren't a new thing, but Firefox's open source community really took them to new levels, meaning you could pretty much have your browser do anything you want.
 It looked modern, lean and quick, especially when compared to IE.